poudelprakash/poudelprakash.github.io/_posts/2016-07-04-ie-alternative-to-inludes.md

 ---

 For past 2 months I have been actively developing emberjs addon.
-As we near the release of this addon, it is time for cross-browser testing(only time developer tests runs his app in Internet Explorer(IE)).
+As we near the release of this add-on, it is time for cross-browser testing(only time developer tests runs his app in Internet Explorer(IE)).

 First feature we noticed that was not working in IE was search feature.
-It depended on `.includes()` function of js and we realised `.includes` was not suppoerted in IE.
+It depended on `.includes()` function of js and we realised `.includes` was not supported in IE.

 I had to write substitute of this function.
 This function basically did 2 things: